List of Current Indiana AmeriCorps*State Programs

-The grant’s Authorized Representative and Project Director must complete the course, along with any other staff who will have primary responsibility for program management and/or financial management.
+- The grant’s Authorized Representative and Program Director must complete the course, along with any other staff who will have primary responsibility for program management and/or financial management.

-Core Curriculum Trainings: Please complete this form and submit it to email@example.com when completed.
+- Required Core Curriculum Trainings: Evaluation -All Courses and Performance Measure Core Curriculum.
+Please complete this form and submit it to email@example.com when completed.

-CNCS provides the foundation, oversight, and funding for the AmeriCorps* State program.
+AmeriCorps provides the foundation, oversight, and funding for the AmeriCorps* State program.
 All programs are responsible for complying with their regulations.
-If you believe something Serve Indiana says conflicts with CNCS rules, please contact us immediately so we can clear up any confusion.
+If you believe something Serve Indiana says conflicts with AmeriCorps rules, please contact us immediately so we can clear up any confusion.